ShinyMyst/add-dept-dates/FLOW.md

     - Checking a week ahead might occur daily.

 ## Prepare Sheet
-- Lock the sheet to prevent concurrent edits.
+- Locking sheet won't prevent calendar edits.
+- Instead, set trigger to run at time to minimize risk.
 - Retrieve the `currentTime`.
 - Use scope to calculate the target `endDate`